“It’s often harder to take a pounding when you’re in stranger surroundings.”

 “And there’s only one person who could craft me such a gorgeous masterpurse,” Syd continued, peeling off her down jacket, scanning about for familiar faces.

-“James Winslow Holcomb, that’s who—a dear, dearest friend of mine.
+“James Winslow Holcomb—a dear, dearest friend of mine.
 He hand tooled the whole sunray ensemble.
 James is incredibly talented, I met him at a gallery opening when I first came to San Francisco.”

 “So get him to make you another set, why don’t you,” I asked, somehow relieved that she was relating about relating to some other guy.

 “Oh, he’s evolved out of his leather phase.
 He’s down in Big Sur now, rolphing Esalen workshops, or something.
 See, James Holcomb is light years ahead of everybody, a real psychic adventurer—a tall, blond Adonis built like Grand Coulee Dam—from Carmel Valley, at that…”